-As of March 31, 2015, after extensive ongoing testing, commissioning, and refinements, the Company had completed significant additional upgrades and expansions to the project's deposit specific in-field dry-screening and processing plants, to support the stated objectives and continued advancement of the project.
-Due to the nature of the deposit, and specifically its high percentage of sand content (or material >1.2mm in size), extensive consideration in regards to the development of infrastructure, and specifically the dry-screening plant and main treatment facility were undertaken over the course of the previous 24 months.
-The use of a separate in-field dry-screening plant located near the quarry is primarily aimed at dry-screening out fine materials (with the initial target being to remove approximately 45% of the fine material >1.0mm in size) to lower operational costs, and provide the additional benefit of reducing overall water consumption at the main treatment plant.
-As part of the ongoing development of these items, Company management, in conjunction with various equipment manufacturers and engineering firms, continuously evaluated various methods of dry-screening and the development of the in-field dry-screening plant by performed tests on various pieces of equipment using material from the project.
-Initial tests on the use of a mobile Terex H-6203 power-screening unit in conjunction with other items were tested but ultimately replaced due to the inability of the power-screen to effectively dryscreen and remove the desired fine material in a consistent manner at desired volumes.
-In conjunction with an additional \$4,000,000 financing from Tiffany & Co., additional design work was completed, and new equipment was procured, deployed and installed to provide a much larger modular in-field dry-screening system which included: a rotary trommel, Dabmar Bivitec dry-screening technology, Dabmar resonance screening technology, extensive additional conveyor structures, and various other associated items.
-After additional testing, the Company determined that while the final design of this deposit specific dry-screening plant demonstrated an ability to achieve the primary operational goals targeted by the Company, the further expansion of these guarrying and dry-screening operations was undertaken to provide for even greater efficiencies, volumes, and the further increase in the removal of fine material (with the revised target of removing ~60% of fine material >1.0mm in size).
-The results of the testing and commissioning of these expanded guarrying and dry-screening operations were very positive and provided a considerable increase in overall dry-screening capacities and operational efficiencies.

-Subsequent to the fiscal year ended March 31, 2015, the Company had completed the construction, installation, and commissioning of several other operational upgrades and expansions aimed at enhancing the efficient screening of material, reducing operating costs, increasing processing capacities at the treatment plant, and supporting the further advancement of the project and the recommendations of the Updated Technical Report.
+Significant work has also been completed on the installation, testing, and development of the project's deposit specific in-field dry-screening and main treatment plants to support the stated objectives and continued advancement of the project.
+Due to the nature of the deposit, and specifically its high percentage of sand content (<1.0mm in size), extensive consideration was required in the development of infrastructure, and specifically the dry-screening plant and main treatment plant.
+The use of a separate in-field dry-screening plant located near the quarry was developed to achieve the goal of dry-screening out fine materials to lower operational costs, and provide the additional benefit of reducing overall water consumption at the main treatment plant.
+The Company's initial target was to reduce the total volume of material by approximately 45% through the removal of fine material <1.0mm in size.
+Company management, in conjunction with various equipment manufacturers and engineering firms continuously evaluated various methods of dry-screening and the developed the in-field dry-screening plant by performing tests on various pieces of equipment using material from the project.
+In conjunction with an additional \$4,000,000 financing from Tiffany & Co., this design work was completed, with the result being the current large modular in-field dry-screening system which includes: a rotary trommel, Dabmar Bivitec dry-screening and Resonance screening technology, extensive conveyor structures, and various other associated items.
+After additional testing, the Company determined that while the final design of this deposit specific dry-screening plant demonstrated an ability to achieve the primary operational goals targeted by the Company, the further expansion of these quarrying and dry-screening operations was undertaken to provide for even greater efficiencies, volumes, and the further increase in the removal of fine material (with the revised target of removing ~60% of fine material <1.0mm in size).
+The testing and commissioning of these expanded quarrying and dry-screening operations indicate these efforts have provided a considerable increase in overall dry-screening capacities and operational efficiencies, which are currently meeting or exceeding Company expectations.
+Subsequent to the interim period ended June 30, 2016, the Company continued with final refinements to various operational items aimed at further enhancing the efficient screening of material, reducing operating costs, increasing processing capacities at the treatment plant, and supporting the further advancement of the project and the recommendations of the Updated Technical Report.